Retrieving Event Types

 When a Webhook is in an inactive state, a test event can be sent to the Webhook endpoint with the following method:

 This request is a POST request with an empty message body.
 You construct the request URL containing the webhook ID you want to test, and then make an HTTP POST request to that URL.
-Once we receive that request, we'll send a notification to the registered URL for that webhook as if the event for that webhook actually occurred.
+When we receive that request, we'll send a notification to the registered URL for that webhook as if the event for that webhook actually occurred.

 Note: To prevent confusion with Webhooks listener URLs that are listening for actual events to occur, this request only works on Webhooks that are set as inactive.
 To test a webhook that isn't currently set to an inactive status, you must first set the status to inactive by sending a request to update the webhook.